RAGE-toolkit/RAGE-workshop-2024/day4/bioinformatics_pipeline/conda_envionment-14022024.md

 # 1 Conda environment

-Today we will be using a rabies virus version of the [ARTIC Network’s](https://artic.network/) bioinformatics pipeline.
+Today we will be using [Artic_nf](https://artic.network/) bioinformatics pipeline.
 This is a pipeline and set of accompanying tools for working with viral nanopore sequence data, generated from tiling amplicon schemes.

 This is nicely bundled up for us in a conda environment!

 # 2 Creating workshop directory
-Create a directory named "workshop_dir" in the home directory and locate yourself to workshop_dir.
+Create a directory named "temp_dir" in the home directory and locate yourself to temp_dir.

 ``` shell
 mkdir temp_dir